dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-routerchecker.md

 - /developing-applications/middleware/supported-middleware/middleware-routerchecker/
 ---

 The RouterChecker HTTP [middleware]({{< ref middleware.md >}}) component leverages regexp to check the validity of HTTP request routing to prevent invalid routers from entering the Dapr cluster.
-In turn, filtering out bad requests reduces noise in the telemetry and logs data.
+In turn, filtering out bad requests, and reducing noise in the telemetry and log data.

 ## Component format

-In the following definition,  the HTTP request RouterChecker is set to validate against `^[A-Za-z0-9/._-]+$`:
+The RouterChecker applies a set of rules to the incoming HTTP request.
+You define these rules in the component metadata using regular expressions.
+In the following example, the HTTP request RouterChecker is set to validate all requests message against the `^[A-Za-z0-9/._-]+$`: regex.

 ```yaml
 apiVersion: dapr.io/v1alpha1